Unity-Technologies/ml-agents/docs/Migrating.md

   - `use_curiosity`, `curiosity_strength`, `curiosity_enc_size`: Define a
     `curiosity` reward signal and set its `strength` to `curiosity_strength`, and `encoding_size` to `curiosity_enc_size`.
 Give it the same `gamma` as your `extrinsic` signal to mimic previous behavior.
-See [Reward Signals](Reward-Signals.md) for more information on defining reward signals.
 - TensorBoards generated when running multiple environments in v0.8 are not comparable to those generated in v0.9 in terms of step count.
 Multiply your v0.8 step count by `num_envs` for an approximate comparison.
 You may need to